The right to a

 The role of the Doctoral Student Ombudsman (DOMB) is to support and guide the unions and students who feel that the University officials have acted in violation of doctoral students’ rights.
 The service offered by the DOMB can include everything from information and advice to investigations and to act as a representative or facilitator in contacts with the university.
 You choose if you just want to inform yourself of your rights or if you also want the DOMB’s help to place a formal complaint with the relevant authorities.

-The DOMB is sworn to secrecy.
+The DOMB is sworn to secrecy (You can read the DOMB's Confidentiality and Data Handling Policies here).
 Nothing will be conducted in your case without your consent.
 The concrete work of the DOMB is documented annually in the DOMB Case Report